TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 ### Domain

-The "Vorlesungsassistenz Physik" of the department of physics at TU Darmstadt, which will from now on be abbreviated as VLA, is an essential part of ensuring that various lectures containing demonstration experiments can be held properly.
+The "Vorlesungsassistenz Physik" of the department of physics at TU Darmstadt, abbreviated as VLA, is an essential part of ensuring that lectures containing demonstration experiments can be held properly.
 The VLA achieves this by preparing those experiments before these lectures take place.

-Many students, lecturers and possibly future physics institutions benefit from the great work of the VLA.
+Many students, lecturers and possibly future physics institutions benefit from the work of the VLA.

-The organization of multiple lecture requests requires a lot of planning as the lecturers do not have the time to prepare those experiments themselves.
+The organization behind multiple lecture requests requires a lot of planning as the lecturers do not have the time to prepare those experiments themselves.
-Furthermore, one lecture might even contain multiple experiments.
+Furthermore, a lecture might even contain multiple experiments.

-For this purpose the VLA has already established a semi-automatic booking system.
+For this purpose the VLA has established a semi-automatic booking system.
 Lecturers may request experiments via the web application linus (<https://linus.iap.physik.tu-darmstadt.de/>).

-Then the VLA will process those requests manually, prepare the needed materials and assign someone that sets up the experiment.
+The VLA processes those requests manually, prepares the needed materials and assigns someone that sets up the experiment.

-Peripherally to those main tasks, the VLA also communicates with some external stakeholders.
+Communicating with external stakeholders is also essential for the VLA.

 When lecture hall inventory, experimental equipment or comparable items require repair, the VLA contacts various craftspeople of TU Darmstadt by creating tickets in the according ticketing systems via Mail.
 These systems are operated by the Hochschulrechenzentrum (HRZ).

-The aforementioned linus is also not being maintained by the VLA directly but an external IT administator.
+Linus is also not directly maintained by the VLA but by their IT administrator.

 ### Current State

-Following a prior project that allowed the VLA to store and manage information about their experiments within a database via the aforementioned linus (see link above), the VLA requested us to further simplify their processes regarding experiment preparation and communication.
+Following a project that allows the VLA to store and manage information about their experiments within a database via linus, the VLA requested us to further simplify their processes regarding experiment preparation and communication.
 Unreliable on-the-fly communication and miscommunication have also favored this decision.

-As of now a large chunk of organization is done using this whiteboard, printed mediums and hand-written notes.
+A large chunk of organization is done using this whiteboard, printed mediums and hand-written notes.

 ![Current planning whiteboard of the VLA](../../hessenbox/img/vlawhiteboard-full.jpg){width=70%}

-Furthermore, the VLA is, as of now, hindered from doing their work efficiently as E-Mails are distributed on a per person basis instead of one central instance.
+Furthermore, the VLA is hindered from doing their work efficiently as E-Mails are distributed on a per person basis instead of one central instance.
-This causes further effort in communicating what already has been worked on and what is still unread. making room for misinterpretations and errors.
+This causes further effort in communicating what already has been worked on and what is still unread, making room for misinterpretations and errors.

 ### Vision